sadjow/claude-code-nix/README.md

 ### Automated Updates

-This repository uses GitHub Actions to automatically check for new Claude Code versions daily.
+This repository uses GitHub Actions to automatically check for new Claude Code versions every hour.
 When a new version is detected:

 1. A pull request is automatically created with the version update
 2. The tarball hash is automatically calculated